bbauska/ibm-intermediate-web-dev/README.md

 these days have a large number of images, which significantly increases the size of the application.
 CSS testing ensures the performance of two important CSS elements: syntax and display.
-While syntax is more of a developer\'s day-to-day responsibility, displayed views must be tested for regression after changes to specific parts of the app.
+While syntax is more of a developer&apos;s day-to-day responsibility, displayed views must be tested for regression after changes to specific parts of the app.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->